sidneyriffic/my_first_repository/README.md

-*A project to learn how to use Git and Github*
+*A project to learn how to use Git and Github.*